Starobinsky-like inflation and running vacuum in the context of Supergravity: ``Decay'' of Effective Vacuum Energy: running vacuum model

 Although the fundamental origin of the RVM has a root in the general structure of the effective action of QFT in curved space-time, we cannot provide the latter at this point, \phantom{}see \cite{ShapSol09} for an explanation.
 However, we can resemble it via an effective scalar field $\phi$ using a field theoretical language.
 We may call this scalar field $\phi$ as {\em vacuumon}.
 Based on Friedmann's Eqs.(\ref{friedr})-(\ref{friedr2}) and following standard lines, namely $\rho_{\rm tot}\equiv \rho_{\phi}={\dot \phi}^{2}/2+U(\phi)$ and $p_{\rm tot}\equiv p_{\phi}={\dot \phi}^{2}/2-U(\phi)$ we arrive at

 where $U(\phi)$ is the effective potential, $\dot{H}=aHH^{'}$ and prime here denotes derivative with respect to the scale factor.
 Integrating Eq.(\ref{ff3}) we have

-Now, for $\omega=1/3$ the Hubble parameter (\ref{HS1}) takes the form
+Now, for $\omega_m=1/3$ the Hubble parameter (\ref{HS1}) takes the form

-Notice that, without loss of generality, we have set $\nu=0$ in Eq.(\ref{HS1}) (which is not important for the study of the early universe).
+Notice that, we have set $\nu=0$ in Eq.(\ref{HS1}), which is not important for the study of the early universe.
 Inserting Eq.(\ref{HS11}) into Eq.(\ref{ppz}) and performing the integration in the interval $[0,a]$ we find

 In this context, utilizing Eqs.(\ref{Vz})-(\ref{HS11}) the effective potential is given by

 which implies

 or